Tookan + Mappr = Track-POD [No Code, Ready to Use]

 Track-POD, in the meantime, has a flexible pricing model with no extra fees.
 You can choose to pay per number of tasks like Tookan or per driver/vehicle.
 For the sake of this comparison, we’ll be looking at the pricing per number of tasks a month.

-6,000 orders per month with unlimited drivers will cost you a flat fee of $900.
-At the same time, you can choose to pay per driver/vehicle – then your monthly cost will be $49 for 6,000 orders.
+With Track-POD, 6,000 orders per month with unlimited drivers will cost you a flat fee of $900.

 Tookan offers two types of optimization: time and distance.
 It also provides different setups for starting and ending routes, which means you can control more nuances in your route planning.